-The Company incurred a loss for the year ended 31 December 2020 of £512,129.
-The loss for the period results from the on-going administrative expenses of £265,113 reflecting the ongoing administration costs of being listed, one-off costs of £247,016 incurred in connection with the reverse takeover and the London Stock Exchange.
+The Company incurred a loss for the year ended 31 January 2020 of £638,557.
+The loss for the period results from the on-going administrative expenses of £370,262 reflecting the ongoing administration costs of being listed, one-off costs of £176,135 incurred for the Admission to the Official List and the London Stock Exchange of £57,847.

 The Board continues to prudently manage its cash flow and has minimised ongoing operating costs in light of the Acquisition.
-At the period end the Company had cash of £59,284.
-The company provided a convertible loan of £250,000 to East Imperial during the period.
+At the period end the Company had cash of approximately £490,988 (prior to the Placing).